 Expand description

-Implementation of Rémi Coulom’s Whole History Rating (WHR) algorithm as a Rust library.
+Implementation of Rémi Coulom’s Whole History Rating (WHR) algorithm as a Rust library, with support for draws and handicaps.

 WHR is used to rate players in competitive games, akin to the Elo or TrueSkill systems.
 It can estimate the probability of winning between two players even if they have never competed against one another.
-It is more accurate than say the Elo system, at the cost of requiring more computation.
+It is more accurate than other rating systems because it uses the entire match history of players instead of updating estimations incrementally.
+This comes at the cost of higher computational costs, but most game servers should be able to support it without issue.

 WHR is notably used in Go, Warcraft 3, Renju, and is even used in some sports!